 Roasters and buyers need to check for these defects before purchasing coffee – it’s keen to ensuring they receive high-quality beans and for giving feedback to farmers.

 Ricardo reminds me, however, that what matters at the end of the day is the final cup.
 “Some coffees could have a good physical aspect, but… the taste in the cup is not appealing for me.”
 This is why green bean analyzing is only one of the many quality control processes in place for specialty coffee.

-Written by Angie Molina Ospina, with thanks to Ricardo Villegas Wilkie, Jhonatan Arias, and Uber Camacho of Tecnocafé.
+With thanks to Ricardo Villegas Wilkie, Jhonatan Arias, and Uber Camacho of Tecnocafé.

 Perfect Daily Grind is not affiliated with any of the individuals or bodies mentioned in this article, and cannot directly endorse them.